Read Time : 4 Minutes

 Payback Period:

 The payback period for solar thermal systems can vary widely based on installation costs, energy savings, and the availability of government incentives.
-In general, a well-designed and adequately sized system can achieve a payback period of around 5 to 10 years.
+In general, a well-designed and adequately sized system can achieve a payback period of around 5 to10 years for commercial properties and 8-15 years for residential.
 After this period, the system generates nearly free hot water, resulting in substantial savings over its extended lifespan.

 Environmental Benefits: